mahavedalla/mahavedalla/docs/questions/sila/what-are-the-reasons-for-fasting.md

 ## Introduction

-There are three families of reasons for fasting:
+There are four families of reasons for fasting:
 1. Spiritual
 2. Physical
 3. Practical